SRSchmittling/HackerMystery/MachineCode/SystemSecurityReport.md

    4. [ ] The location is in a lab.

-   5. [ ] The language has repeated characters.
+   5. [ ] The language contains characters that repeat in a row.

    6. [ ] The location is not at home.